google/comprehensive-rust/src/traits/drop.md

 * `drop` is called automatically, but it can be called manually like in this example.
 * If it was called manually, it won't be called at the end of the scope for the second time.
-* Calling `drop` can be useful for objects that do some work on `drop`: opening locks, closing files.
+* Calling `drop` can be useful for objects that do some work on `drop`: releasing locks, closing files, etc.

 Discussion points: